-The salaries database is not comprehensive — there are hundreds of public employers in the state, and we haven't requested data from all of them.
-We are not currently requesting data for new agencies so we can focus on updating the ones we have.
+The salaries database is not comprehensive — there are thousands of public employers in the state, and we haven't requested data from all of them.

-We also share the Texas Public Information Act request we send to the state agencies to help others with their own requests.
+Here is the Texas Public Information Act request that we send to public employers to help others with their own requests.

 We do understand that this may be uncomfortable for you, but we believe an open and transparent government is a better government.
 To learn more about why we do this, please read this article by Tribune CEO Evan Smith.

 Salary information on our site is a snapshot of that moment in time.
-If any information changes after we receive data it will not be reflected on the site.
-Your salary will be updated the next time we receive information from your employer.
+If any information changes after we receive data, it will not be reflected on the site.

-All data found in our salaries database is presented as we receive it from the agencies — we don't modify it.
+All data found in our salaries database is presented exactly as we receive it from the public employers — we don't modify it.
 Sometimes discrepancies exist because an agency made staffing changes since our last request.
-If you believe the problem is due to another reason, you should tell the employer the information they have on file is incorrect.
-The next time we update the data from your agency the database should match your employer's records.
+If you believe the problem is due to another reason, you should tell the employer the information it has on file is incorrect.

 If you have a question or concern that was not addressed above, please contact us at email@example.com.